-- Nonelective employer contributions made on behalf of an employee. - After-tax contributions, such as voluntary contributions to a pension plan that are deducted from an employee's pay. - Required employee contributions. - Employer matching contributions.
+- Nonelective employer contributions made on behalf of an employee. - After-tax contributions that are not designated Roth contributions, such as voluntary contributions to a pension plan that are deducted from an employee's pay.
+See the instructions in codes AA and BB for reporting designated Roth contributions on page 13. - Required employee contributions. - Employer matching contributions.

-Code D-Elective deferrals to a section 401(k) cash or deferred arrangement.
+Code D-Elective deferrals under section 401(k) cash or deferred arrangement (plan).
 Also show deferrals under a SIMPLE retirement account that is part of a section 401(k) arrangement.

-Example of reporting elective deferrals to a section 401(k) plan.
-For 2005, Employee A (age 45) elected to defer \$14,300 to a section 401(k) plan and made a voluntary after-tax contribution of \$600.
-In addition, the employer, on A's behalf, made a qualified nonelective contribution of \$1,000 to the plan and a nonelective profit-sharing employer contribution of \$2,000.
+Example of reporting elective deferrals and designated Roth contributions under a section 401(k) plan.
+For 2008, Employee A (age 45) elected to defer \$16,000 under a section 401(k) plan, made a designated Roth contribution of \$1,000 to the plan, and made a voluntary (non-Roth) after-tax contribution of \$600.
+In addition, the employer, on A's behalf, made a qualified nonelective contribution of \$2,000 to the plan and a nonelective profit-sharing employer contribution of \$3,000.

-The total elective deferral of \$14,300 is reported in box 12 with code D (D 14300.00).
-Even though the 2005 limit for elective deferrals is \$14,000, the employer must report the total amount of \$14,300 in box 12.
+The total elective deferral of \$16,000 is reported in box 12 with code D (D16000.00) and the designated Roth contribution is reported in box 12 with code AA (AA 1000.00).
+Even though the 2008 limit for elective deferrals and designated Roth contributions is \$15,500, the employer must separately report the actual amounts of \$16,000 and \$1,000 in box 12.
 The excess is not reported in box 1.
-Report the excess deferrals and earnings on Form 1099-R.
+The return of excess salary deferrals and excess designated Roth contributions, including earnings on both, is reported on Form 1099-R.

 The \$600 voluntary after-tax contribution may be reported in box 14 (this is optional) but not in box 12.
-The \$1,000 nonelective contribution and the \$2,000 nonelective profit-sharing employer contribution are not required to be reported on Form W-2, but may be reported in box 14.
+The \$2,000 nonelective contribution and the \$3,000 nonelective profit-sharing employer contribution are not required to be reported on Form W-2, but may be reported in box 14.